brincowale/nordvpn-http-proxies/README.md

+EDIT 2020-01-18: THE MAJORITY OF SERVERS FROM NORDVPN DOESN'T ALLOW TO CONNECT WITH HTTP OR HTTPS PROXY

 # nordvpn-http-proxies
 Get the NordVPN servers that are HTTP and HTTPS.
 The config.js allow to filter the servers by load, country and proxy type.